jpforcioli/github_howto_jsonrpc_api/011_alternative_fortimanager_api.rst

 .. warning::

-   - This API is not officially and may be modified without prior notice
+   - This API is not official and may be modified without prior notice

    - Use it only when the FortiManager JSON API cannot fulfill your needs